Don´t get fooled by fake news, alternative facts or dubious science.

 Strange as it may seem, it is hard to find a set of well-defined principles for science.
 The idea with this work has been to identify and define a set of fundamental principles for science.

 These are the necessary characteristics of verifiable statements, arguments, and concepts.
-Principles that can be used to distinguish knowledge from beliefs.
+Characteristics that can be used to distinguish verifiable knowledge from beliefs.

 This post gives an overview over what I regard to be the most fundamental scientific flaws with the governance of IPCC – United Nations Intergovernmental Panel for Climate Change.